ElektraInitiative/libelektra/doc/decisions/rest_api_documentation.md

 ## Constraints

 - The chosen standard should support Markdown syntax
-- API descriptions created within the standard should be human readable
+- API descriptions created within the standard should be human-readable
 - Only free software should be used
 - To enhance reusability, there should be a separation of data modeling and API description